polyfy/polylith/readme.md

 ### Test approaches

-We have tests at two different levels, brick and project tests.
+As you have just seen, with Polylith we can add tests at two different levels: brick and project.

 The project tests should be used for our slow tests.
 They also give us a way to write tailor-made tests that are unique per project.